 The first time I took Ayahuasca....

-The first time I took Ayahuasca was in France, with people belonging to the Church of Santo Daime.
+The first time I took Ayahuasca was in France, with members of the Church of Santo Daime.
 (At that time, there was no legislation on this plant).

-The Church of Santo Daime was born in the Amazon in the 19th century, when Portuguese missionaries were converted to the shamanic practice of drinking Ayuhuasca (the vine of the dead) However, they added very Catholic songs to the rituals.
+The Church of Santo Daime originated in the Amazon in the 19th century, when Portuguese missionaries were converted to the shamanic practice of drinking Ayuhuasca (the vine of the dead) They made up their own ritual.

-I met people belonging to this "church" and decided to experiment, even though I didn't really know what to expect.
+I met people belonging to this "church" and decided to experiment.
+I didn't really know what to expect.
 Ayahuasca is a very, very, very bitter beverage.

-This is how I found myself dancing - two steps to the right, two steps to the left and again and again - among French and Italian people.
+I found myself dancing - two steps to the right, two steps to the left over and over again and again - among a group of French and Italian people.
 Imagine the sound of maracas, guitars, lyrics in Portuguese...

-I started to find I was very ridiculous when I started to feel sick.
-I felt a little bit like when you have ea ten and drunk far too much, and your liver isn't happy at all, but you still hope you won't have to throw up.
-The room felt like a merry- go -round, the walls weren't as vertical as they should have been, I crouched in a corner..
+I felt very ridiculous and then I started to feel sick.
+It was the feeling you get after overindulging in food and drink, then your liver isn't happy at all, but you still hope you won't have to throw up.
+The room was a merry- go -round, the walls weren't as vertical as they should have been.
+I crouched in a corner..

-Normally when you eat and drink too much, at some point you vomit and then you feel better.
-But on that day, vomiting wasn't possible.
-The room felt more and more shaky, the walls were moving, I felt quite distressed.
+Normally when this state comes from an excess of eating and drinking, at some point you vomit and it brings relief.
+But on that day, vomiting wasn't happening.
+The room felt shaky, the walls were moving, I felt really bad.

 I felt as if my life - my "sense of being myself" - was being sucked out of me by the top of my head.
 I felt I was taken out of my body, strongly, violently.
 I was extremely scared.
 At the same time, I noticed that I couldn't feel my feet anymore, I couldn't feel my legs, my hips...
 I was losing control of my body, trying to hold on like a dying man to life....
 I realized that within a few seconds, I wouldn't even be able to cry out for help...